sebastianst/Snapshare/README.md

 It uses the [Xposed framework](http://forum.xda-developers.com/showthread.php?t=1574401) to intercept launches of Snapchat from Snapshare and do the magic.

-A compiled APK can be downloaded from my [Bintray site](https://bintray.com/amcgavin/Android/Snapshare).
+A compiled APK can be downloaded from the [Releases tab](https://github.com/amcgavin/Snapshare/releases).

 The software was created using Android Studio with gradle on an Arch Linux machine.